 Above all, there are far fewer people.
 School vacations end in August in French Polynesia and international visitors are scarce from early September.
 As a result, airfares are going down and the hotel offer is now more accessible.
 Cultural life is becoming more authentic, less grandiloquent.
 Music, singing or ukulele festivals gather more locals than tourists.
 It is a very different atmosphere.

 September and October are the golden months.
-All conditions guarantee a quality stay, quiet and sunny, with more affordable prices.
-More precisely, the period from mid-September to mid-October is the best time to visit Tahiti.
+The conditions are there to guarantee a quality stay, quiet and sunny, with more affordable prices.
+More precisely, we recommend the period from mid-September to mid-October to go to Tahiti.

-Choose your itinerary in French Polynesia
+Choose Your Itinerary in French Polynesia